 - a.
 The Food Bank Fund shall consist of all student fees dedicated and collected for the sole purpose of funding the UVSS Food Bank, supplemented by donations, fundraising and grants when available. - b.
-The UVSS Board of Directors shall appoint an Executive Director as Food Bank Director upon the recommendation of the Executive Committee. - c.
-The Food Bank Director shall be responsible for administering and allocating grants from the Food Bank Fund. - d.
+The UVSS Board of Directors shall elect a Director as the Food Bank Director in the first month of the term. - c.
+The Food Bank Director shall be responsible for administering and allocating grants from the Food Bank - d.
 In a given fiscal year the sum of grants issued from the Food Bank Fund shall not exceed the amount in the fund. - e.
 The Food Bank Director and Executive Director shall present a report of all expenditures from the Food Bank Fund and the state of the fund to the Board of Directors at the end of each academic term.